reduzent/netpd-website/content/docs/netpd-preferences/index.md

 instruments path
 : Configures the directory where netpd looks for instruments.
 This directory must contain a directory named `abs` where the abstractions used by the instruments are stored.
+The default is `~/netpd-instruments`.
+If this parameter hasn't been configured, netpd asks to create that directory (and the `abs` directory inside).

 connect at start
 : Configures whether netpd automatically connects to the